viernes, 26 de enero de 1990

 (Pintura del artista ruso Serge Marshennikov)

-In the morning your tender eyes will see,
+In the morning your tender eyes will see

-One thing about your wing must be missing.
+something from your wing will be missing.

-but you will feel such an immense cold
+yet you will feel an immense cold,

 “What is missing, what causes this pain,

-what shakes me so much yet? "
+what still shakes me so deeply?”

 miércoles, 24 de enero de 1990

-Poemas de Viento - Wind Poems
+Poemas de Viento - Poems to the Wind

 (Malecón y 9 de Octubre, Guayaquil 1900)